Drone Anatomy

 11. Miscellaneous Hardware

-Landing gear 1113, screws, standoffs, zip ties 7, Velcro straps for battery 5, heat shrink tubing 7, wires, connectors (XT60, JST, servo connectors), LEDs 5.
+Landing gear 11arrow-up-right13arrow-up-right, screws, standoffs, zip ties 7arrow-up-right, Velcro straps for battery 5arrow-up-right, heat shrink tubing 7arrow-up-right, wires, connectors (XT60, JST, servo connectors), LEDs 5arrow-up-right.

 Essential for assembly, cable management, and securing components.